Zack Short Player Props: Tigers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 23rd in the league with a collective 8.5 strikeouts per nine innings.
+- The Diamondbacks pitching staff is 24th in MLB with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have the 19th-ranked team ERA across all league pitching staffs (4.33).
+- The Diamondbacks' 4.35 team ERA ranks 19th across all MLB pitching staffs.

-- The Diamondbacks rank 17th in baseball in home runs given up (71 total, 1.1 per game).
+- Diamondbacks pitchers combine to give up 74 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- Kelly (7-3) gets the starting nod for the Diamondbacks in his 13th start of the season.
-He has a 3.06 ERA in 70 2/3 innings pitched, with 77 strikeouts.
+- In his most recent appearance on Sunday against the Atlanta Braves, the righty threw 4 2/3 innings, allowing three earned runs while surrendering six hits.

-- In his most recent appearance on Saturday, the righty tossed seven innings against the Atlanta Braves, allowing two earned runs while surrendering five hits.
+- The 25-year-old has a 5.40 ERA and 5.4 strikeouts per nine innings across 12 games this season, while allowing a batting average of .294 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.